 This is an exhaustive list - applicants must be taking up a job in one of the above occupations to be eligible for the Health and Care Visa.

 Main immigration requirements

-Applicants for the Health and Care Visa will need to meet all relevant criteria for a Tier 2 (General) migrant, which are:
+Applicants for the Health and Care Visa will need to meet all relevant criteria for a Skilled Worker Visa (formerly known as Tier 2 (General) visa), which are: